mgsx-dev/gdx-pd/doc/BakingSounds.md

+TODO : simplify explanations and add some concrete examples!

 # Baking sounds

 Baking is a common technic well known in game developement which is to pre-render stuff like lighting,